 As part of its working with youth policy, the Board of Rotary International has made the following statement as a Code of Conduct:

-Rotary International strives to create and maintain a safe environment for all youth who participate in Rotary activities.
+Rotary International strives to create and maintain a safe environment for all youth participating in Rotary activities.
 Rotary members, members’ spouses and partners, and other volunteers must safeguard the children and young people they come into contact with and protect them from physical, sexual, and emotional abuse.

 All Rotary Districts, Clubs and Rotary members must comply with Rotary International’s Youth Protection Policy.
 A copy of the Youth Protection Policy is available on the Rotary District 9705 website.